-If you’re interested in a full mouth reconstruction, please contact Drs.
-Rowe and Baltz in Aurora today at 303-617-9100 to schedule your free restorative dentistry consultation.
-Our dentists take pride in offering a welcoming atmosphere and provide all procedures in-house so that you can improve your dental health in one convenient location.
+If you’re interested in a full mouth reconstruction, please contact Dr. Baltz and Dr. Rowe in Aurora today at 303-617-9100 to schedule your free full mouth rehabilitation dental consultation.
+Our dentists provide a comfortable, welcoming, no judgment atmosphere and have taken extensive education to provide all procedures in-house so you can improve your dental health in one convenient location.
 Highpoint Dental Care serves clients in Aurora, Parker, Green Valley Ranch, and Centennial, Colorado.

 Who Needs a Full Mouth Reconstruction?

-- Mouth Injury: Whether you suffered oral trauma while playing a sport or were injured in an accident, you may need several dentistry procedures to get your smile back.
-These injuries can involve several knocked-out teeth or chips and cracks.
+- Mouth Injury: Whether you suffered an injury while playing a sport or endured a car accident, oral trauma can be devastating.
+Emergency services can provide initial repair, but you may need several dentistry procedures to restore damage from oral trauma.
+These injuries can involve teeth that are displaced, knocked out, chipped, or cracked.